Generalization Properties of NAS under Activation and Skip Connection Search: Introduction

 \section{Introduction}

 Neural Architecture Search (NAS)~\citep{45826} is a powerful technique that enables the automatic design of neural architectures.
-NAS defines a set of operations, that includes various activation functions and layer types, or potential connections among layers~\citep{JMLR:v20:18-598, Ren2020ACS}, which are then referred to as the \emph{search space}.
+NAS defines a set of operations (referred to as the \emph{search space}), that include various activation functions and layer types, or potential connections among layers~\citep{JMLR:v20:18-598, Ren2020ACS}.
 Optimization over the search space returns the optimal architecture as a subset of the possible combinations of operations.
 NAS\footnote{ In the sequel, we interchangeably refer to NAS as the ``architecture obtained from NAS'' or the framework to design the neural architecture.} obtains state-of-the-art results in image recognition~\citep{liu2019auto, ding2020autospeech, zhang2019customizable, chen2019detnas} or can be used to further improve architectures defined by a human expert~\citep{tan2019efficientnet}.
 The spectacular results obtained by NAS have led to a significant interest in the community to further improve the NAS algorithms, the search space etc. However, to date little focus has been provided in the following question: \emph{Can NAS\textsuperscript{~\ref{foot:generalization_nas_architecture}} achieve generalization guarantees similar to a typical neural network?}

-\rebuttal{NTK-based analysis is a powerful method for analyzing the optimization and the generalization of deep networks~\citep{pmlr-v97-allen-zhu19a, cao2019generalization, chen2020generalized, arora2019fine}.
-The minimum eigenvalue\footnote{We discuss the motivation for studying minimum eigenvalue of NTK in detail in~\cref{sec:discussion}.} of NTK plays an important role in this analysis.} However, previous work mainly focuses on specific architectures, e.g., fully-connected (FC) neural networks ~\citep{allen2018learning, bartlett2017spectrally} or residual neural networks \citep{7780459,huang2020deep}, in which a single activation function is used throughout the network.
+Neural tangent kernel (NTK)-based analysis \citep{jacot2018neural} is a powerful method for analyzing the optimization and the generalization of deep networks~\citep{pmlr-v97-allen-zhu19a, cao2019generalization, chen2020generalized, arora2019fine}.
+The minimum eigenvalue of NTK has been used in previous work to demonstrate the global convergence of gradient descent, such as two-layer networks~\citep{du2018gradient}, and deep networks with polynomially wide layers~\citep{pmlr-v97-allen-zhu19a}.
+Besides, the minimum eigenvalue of NTK is also used to prove generalization bounds~\citep{arora2019fine} and memorization~\citep{montanari2020interpolation}.
+However, previous work mainly focuses on a limited set of architectures, e.g., fully-connected (FC) neural networks ~\citep{allen2018learning, bartlett2017spectrally} or residual neural networks \citep{7780459,huang2020deep}, in which a single activation function is used throughout the network.
 These off-the-shelf theoretical results cannot be directly applied to analyze the rich search space (of NAS) that is covering various/mixed architectures and parameters.
 That makes the non-trivial analysis on NAS worth of study on its own right.